swetha679/SR-FLIPFLOP-USING-CASE/README.md

-implemented SR flipflop using Verilog and validated their functionality using their functional tables
+Implemented SR flipflop using Verilog and validated their functionality using their functional tables